deevus/docker-plex-remote-transcoder-nfs/README.md

-# Docker containers for Plex Media Server with Remote Transcoding Support
+# Docker containers for Plex Media Server with Remote Transcoding Support (NFS slave)

 This is an auxiliary slave image for [Docker containers for Plex Media Server with Remote Transcoding Support](https://github.com/deevus/docker-plex-remote-transcoder) that adds NFS support __inside__ the container.